 - Please do not oblige anyone by directly providing money, clothes or tips of any kind.
 This affects the discipline and management of the Ashram as well as negatively influences the divine, devoted feeling amongst the individuals here.
 Whatever help you want to give, please donate it to the office, and it will be distributed where it is most needed.

 - Please use provided hanger for your clothes.
-Do not hang them on the railings/fences.
+Do not hang clothes on the railings/fences to keep the Ashram clean and tidy.

 - Lock the door when you are not in the room.
-We are not responsible for any loss of your personal belonging.
+The ashram is not responsible for any loss of your personal belonging.

-- Footwear/edibles/water-bottles are NOT allowed inside the Chapel and Meditation Hall – as all of them are considered Sacred Grounds.
+- Footwear/edibles/water-bottles are NOT allowed inside the Temple and Meditation Hall – as all of them are considered Sacred Grounds.

 - Your stay in the ashram must be within the time limit of your Visa and passport validity.